LtECoD/CoFlow/README.md

 ## CoFlow

-CoFlow is a discrete generative model for protein sequence and structure co-design based on our paper:
+CoFlow is a discrete generative model for protein sequence and structure co-design, as described in our paper:
 **Co-Design Protein Sequence and Structure in Discrete Space via Generative Flow**
 <!-- Authors: [Author Names]
 [Journal/Conference Name], [Year]